testninja147/rust-raid/README.md

 - `Demo projects` to polish your skills to the depth.

-Each workspace contains multiple binaries so that it will be easier to run specific problem by selecting binaries.
+Each workspace contains multiple binaries so that it will be easier to run a specific problem by selecting binaries.

-You can run the `cargo run --bin <binary_name>` to run binaries.To run all test cases, you can run `cargo test` command, or to run specific test, you can run `cargo test --bin <binary_name>`
+You can run the `cargo run --bin <binary_name>` to run binaries.
+To run all test cases, you can run `cargo test` command, or to run specific test, you can run `cargo test --bin <binary_name>`